nuke/nuke-testing/README.txt

 I'm adding text that's different over here to see what happens.

-I think I understand forking, but I'd like to try it out to be sure.
+I think I understand forking, but I'd like to try it out to be sure

+How do I get this branch back?